KKDIK Individual Interim (Provisional) Registration Guide: Who Needs It and Which Path to Follow?

 5) Relationship with SEA (CLP) notification

-SEA notification and KKDIK interim registration are not the same filing.
+SEA notification and KKDIK interim (provisional) registration are not the same filing.
 Still, classification and labeling logic should align with registration narrative and exposure assumptions.

 For practical alignment, use this together with our SEA/KKS guide.